-This component on educating youth on human rights and gender inequalities, however, is not included as an aim of the previously described sexual health education program.
-Additional components are also acknowledged in some form.
-This acknowledgment is often in the context of service delivery, but not in the context of CSE, such as providing accurate information, linking SRH services and other initiatives for young people, providing YF spaces, and strengthening youth input into SRH programming.
-While this policy acknowledges CSE broadly, the plan falls short of including all nine essential components together in a clear operational policy for CSE.
-Senegal has a promising policy environment for CSE, but until these policies are revised, the country will remain in the yellow category.
+This component, however, is not included as an aim of the previously described sexual health education program.
+Additional components, such as providing accurate information, linking SRH services and other initiatives for young people, providing YF spaces, and strengthening youth input into SRH programming, are also acknowledged in the "Plan Stratégique de Santé Sexuelle et de la Reproduction des Adolescent(e)s/Jeunes au Senegal, 2014-2018," but often in the context of service delivery rather than CSE.